-That’s why 9/11 responders and survivors, unions and their allies on Capitol Hill again had to push legislation to fully fund and extend the September 11th Victim Compensation Fund.
+That’s why in 2019 9/11 responders and survivors, unions and their allies on Capitol Hill again had to push legislation to fully fund and extend the September 11th Victim Compensation Fund.

 U.S. Senators Kirsten Gillibrand (D-NY) and Cory Gardner (R-CO), U.S. Senate Minority Leader Charles E. Schumer (D-NY), and U.S. Representatives Carolyn B. Maloney (D-NY-12), Jerrold Nadler (D-NY-10), and Peter T. King (R-NY-2) in 2019 introduced the bipartisan legislation “Never Forget the Heroes: Permanent Authorization of the September 11th Victim Compensation Fund Act” , HR.1327/S.546.

 Again, injured and ill 9/11 responders, survivors and their families had to walk the halls of Congress to urge action to make sure that talk about “Never Forgetting 9/11”, was more than a bumper sticker.

 But it was the stunning testimony of Detective Luis Alvarez and Jon Stewart that galvanized the public’s attention on the need to act.